expo/fyi/eas-build-archive.md

   - The content of the submodules will be included as they are in your working directory.

 If you set `{ "cli": { "requireCommit": true } }` at the root level of your `eas.json`, EAS CLI will use the `git clone --depth 1 ...` command to create a shallow clone of your repository.
 With this approach, the project uploaded to EAS Build will be exactly the same as in Git - including information like the branch, commit hash, and so on.

+> Note: `.easignore` files are not supported if you set `requireCommit: true` in your eas.json

 You can test this on your development machine against your local project directory by running the following command: